Can You Tan At 6 PM? – Everything You Should Know

 So, this might seem a bit odd, but there is some very sound logic to this question!

-There can be no debate that tanning under the sun’s rays can damage your skin.
-The penetration of the UV radiation into your skin can cause lasting damage which affects you and your health for the rest of your life.
+The penetration of the UV radiation into your skin can cause lasting damage, which affects you and your health for the rest of your life.

 Because we cannot change how harmful the sun’s rays are to our skin, we can try and avoid the maximum damage done to ourselves.
-There are ways to work around it all and still be able to tan, with a minimal amount of damage to our skin.

 This doesn’t necessarily involve the use of sunscreen or some magical product – although wearing sunscreen is always recommended – it is just about timing and knowing when it is safest to go into the sun.

-For this reason, you should look into the idea of tanning at 6 pm.
-Yes, as in night time 6 pm.
 If you are lucky enough to still have sunshine at this time of night, then this is the best time for you to tan!

-If you think about it, it is a bit of a win-win.
-You will be able to spend the stinking hot days indoors with aircon, and only go out to tan when it is cool and quiet.
+You will be able to spend the stinking hot days indoors with air conditioning, and only go out to tan when it is cool and quiet.

 The Ultimate Guide To Tanning At 6 PM

-Below are the steps to successfully get your tan on at 6 pm.
 Whether you’re out for a sunset surf or you are walking along the beach, here is what you need to know about tanning at 6 pm or later.

 Summer has longer days for more sun exposure

-Being able to successfully tan at 6 pm will depend on the season you are in.
-In winter, the sun sets earlier and it will probably be quite chilly, you more than likely won’t want to be outside in your bikini or swimming trunks.
-Depending on where you live, in summer if the sun is up, you will still be able to tan and it won’t be as hot out.
+Being able to successfully tan at 6 pm will depend on the time of year.
+In winter, the sun sets earlier, and it will probably be quite chilly; you more than likely won’t want to be outside in your bikini or swimming trunks.

 Summer is the perfect time to tan outdoors at 6 pm, and in any case, you want a tan for summer more than for any other season, right?